iRB-Lab/py-ga-VRPTW/README.md

 )
 ```

-Implements a genetic algorithm-based solution to vehicle routing problem with time windows (VRPTW).
+implements a genetic algorithm-based solution to vehicle routing problem with time windows (VRPTW).

 **Parameters:**